compulim/experiment-accessibility-quirks/README.md

 Generalizing the table above:

 - TalkBack always use `aria-label`
-- NVDA and VoiceOver use `aria-label` for interactive roles, and text node for non-interactive roles
+- NVDA and VoiceOver use `aria-label` for interactive roles, and text node for static roles
+  - [`role="separator"`](https://www.w3.org/TR/wai-aria/#separator) can be static or interactive, depends on whether it is focusable or not
 - Narrator use `aria-label` when focused, but text node when scanned
-  - This is somehow similar to NVDA and VoiceOver, but Narrator use a different strategy on deciding interactivity: <kbd>TAB</kbd> means interactive, scan means non-interactive
+  - This is somehow similar to NVDA and VoiceOver, but Narrator use a different strategy on deciding interactivity: <kbd>TAB</kbd> means interactive, scan means static
-  - When Narrator consider the widget is interactive, it concatenates both `aria-label` and text node into "Yay button Yes".
-This seems bugged
+  - When Narrator consider the role is interactive, it concatenates both `aria-label` and text node into "Yay button Yes".
+This seems a bug 🪲
-  - When `aria-label` or `aria-labelledby` is present, accessible name computation should not consider its content
+  - When `aria-labelledby` or `aria-label` is present, accessible name computation should not consider its content
   - Correct reading should be "Yay button", instead of "Yay button Yes"

+### Conclusions

+Don't use `aria-label` on static roles if possible.

+Narrator seems bugged when computing accessible name for `<button aria-label="Yay">Yes</button>`.

 ## TalkBack: should not read content if focusables are nested